NatasaMiric/rock-papper-scissors/README.md

 **Header**

-  * Featured on the top of the page and consisting the name of the Rock Paper Scissors Lizard Spock Game.
+  * Featured on the top of the page and holds the name of the Rock Paper Scissors Lizard Spock Game.
-  * Fun font and large size of the header clearly tells the user what game they are playing.
+  * Fun font and large size of the header clearly tell the user what game they are playing.

   ![](docs/wireframes/header.png)

 **The Game Options**

-  * The Game Options includes an instruction for the user to make a move and an option of five clickable buttons presented in a form of emojis for rock, paper, scissors, lizard and spock.
+  * The Game Options include instruction for the user to make a move, and an option of five clickable buttons presented in a form of emojis for rock, paper, scissors, lizard and spock.
-  * This section provides and interactive buttons where the user can make a selection and play the game.
+  * This section provides interactive buttons where the user can make a selection and play the game.

   ![](docs/wireframes/playbuttons.png)

 **The Game result**

-  * The Game result is positioned underneath the option buttons and shows the user's and computer's choice with the announcement if a user wins or loses, or is it a tie.
+  * The Game result is positioned underneath the option buttons and shows the user's and computer's choice with the announcement whether user wins or loses current round of the game.
   * When the user makes a selection, the Java Script code randomly generates the computer's choice and the announcement of the result is presented to the user.
   * The results are valuable to the user to know what computer has selected and if he won or lost the round.